 Martin Llewellyn – the guy holding the fish.
 Nominally in charge.

-Luis (Enrique) Castro (2016 – ) is a CONACyt (Mexico) PhD student in the lab.
+Luis (Enrique) Hernandez (2016 – ) is a CONACyT (Mexico) PhD student in the lab.
 His research focuses on the use of molecular epidemiology and mathematical modelling tools to understand infectious disease transmission dynamics.
 Enrique’s PhD project is based in Loja province, Ecuador.

 Michele De Noia (2015) – Visiting MSc student, population genomics of Lepeophtheirus salmonis in the North East Atlantic.
 University of Padua